-LISBON: Portugal's Prime Minister Antonio Costa, whose Socialists face a close-fought snap election on Sunday, is a pragmatic tactician who came to power with the support of the hard-left.
+LISBON: Portugal's Prime Minister Antonio Costa, whose Socialists are tipped to be re-elected next Sunday, is a pragmatic tactician who came to power with the support of the hard-left.

 The former mayor of Lisbon took the reins in 2015 following a ballot in which his Socialists finished second behind a centre-right coalition that had overseen a harsh EU-imposed austerity programme.

-In a surprise move, he convinced two smaller hard-left parties to support a minority Socialist government, the first time this had been tried in Portugal.
+In a surprise move, he convinced two smaller hard-left parties to support a minority Socialist government in the first time this had been tried in Portugal.

 Many analysts predicted the government -- dubbed the "geringonca" or "contraption" -- would last six months at most, but it completed its four-year mandate.

-Costa then led his Socialists to victory in the next election in 2019, although they fell short of an outright majority.
+Costa, who is of Indian descent, then led his Socialists to victory in the next election in 2019, although it fell short of an outright majority.